theosanderson/flowalign/README.md

 # Pylign

 Pylign is an experimental package to simplify realignment to a reference for viral sequences, using only Python packages.
-This package is developed by me, but it owes almost everything to [sam_2_fasta](https://github.com/cov-ert/datafunk/blob/master/datafunk/sam_2_fasta.py) by [Ben Jackson](https://github.com/benjamincjackson) at the Univesity of Edinburgh.
+This package is developed by me, but it owes almost everything to [sam_2_fasta](https://github.com/cov-ert/datafunk/blob/master/datafunk/sam_2_fasta.py) by [Ben Jackson](https://github.com/benjamincjackson) at the University of Edinburgh.
 (Ben has also ported this code to [gofasta](https://github.com/cov-ert/gofasta)).
 Sam2fasta is typically run on a SAM file from `minimap2`.
 Pylign incorporates the alignment process, using [mappy](https://pypi.org/project/mappy/).
 The idea is that one doesn't need any dependencies except Python packages (mappy supplies its own minimap2).

 ## Installation